 The HE-1000 was Hifiman new flagship launched in 2015, succeeding to the famous HE-6.
 The price increase was quite huge, going from $1300 to $3000.

 The HE-1000 is the first Hifiman designed with oval shaped cups and drivers.
+The Edition X and Edition X v2 came out a bit after.
 It is relatively tall, not too heavy(480g) but thanks to plush large pads and a suspension headband, comfort is solid.
 Sensitivity is not high (measured around 87 dB/mW, similar to the HE-500) so an amp is an absolute requirement for these.

 The build isnt remarkable for the price – fake wood on the cup, metal cups and some cloth material, but the feeling is in the hands does not scream “3k$” quality.